 \( r_{3}=0 \) |

-The set of integers \( \{ \dots, -2, -1, 0, 1, 2, \dots \} \) is denoted by the symbol \( \mathbb{Z} \), i.e. \( \mathbb{Z} = \{ \dots, -2, -1, 0, 1, 2, \dots \} \), and is called a ring of integers or a group.
-The group of integers modulo \( n \) is a subset of \( \mathbb{Z} \) and is denoted by the symbol \( \mathbb{Z}/n\mathbb{Z} \), but we use the shorthand version \( \mathbb{Z}_{n} \).
+The set of integers \( \{ \dots, -2, -1, 0, 1, 2, \dots \} \) is denoted by the symbol \( \mathbb{Z} \), i.e., \( \mathbb{Z} = \{ \dots, -2, -1, 0, 1, 2, \dots \} \), and is called the ring of integers or an additive group.
+The group of integers modulo \( n \) is a subset of \( \mathbb{Z} \) and is denoted by \( \mathbb{Z}/n\mathbb{Z} \), but we use the shorthand \( \mathbb{Z}_{n} \).
 This subset contains the following elements (because we compute modulo \( n \)):

 \( \mathbb{Z}_{n} = \{ 0, 1, 2, \dots, n - 1 \}\)

-Notice that whenever we make an addition or multiplication in \( \mathbb{Z}_{n} \), we always compute the addition or multiplication modulo \( n \) to obtain an integer in \( \mathbb{Z}_{n} \).
-To illustrate this we look at \( n = 5 \):
+Notice that whenever we perform addition or multiplication in \( \mathbb{Z}_{n} \), we always compute the result modulo \( n \) to obtain an integer in \( \mathbb{Z}_{n} \).
+To illustrate this, let us look at \( n = 5 \):

 \( \mathbb{Z}_{5} = \{ 0, 1, 2, 3, 4 \}\)

-When adding \( 3 \) with \( 4 \) in \( \mathbb{Z}_{5} \) we do the following: \( (3 + 4) \: mod \: 5 = 7 \: mod \: 5 = 2 \).
-Likewise, when multiplying \( 3 \) with \( 4 \) in \( \mathbb{Z}_{5} \) we do the following: \( (3 \cdot 4) \: mod \: 5 = 12 \: mod \: 5 = 2 \).
+When adding \( 3 \) and \( 4 \) in \( \mathbb{Z}_{5} \), we do the following: \( (3 + 4) \: mod \: 5 = 7 \: mod \: 5 = 2 \).
+Likewise, when multiplying \( 3 \) by \( 4 \) in \( \mathbb{Z}_{5} \), we have: \( (3 \cdot 4) \: mod \: 5 = 12 \: mod \: 5 = 2 \).

-An integer \( a \) in \( \mathbb{Z}_{n} \) has an inverse if the greatest common divisor of \( a \) and \( n \) is 1, i.e. \( \gcd(a, n) = 1 \) (see "The extended Euclidean algorithm" for more information).
-The integer \( a \) is then called an unit.
-The set of units (all integers with an inverse in \( \mathbb{Z}_{n} \)) is denoted by the symbol \( (\mathbb{Z}/n\mathbb{Z})^{*} \).
-Again, we will use the shorthand version \( \mathbb{Z}_{n}^{*} \).
-If \( a_{1} \) and \( a_{2} \) are units then is the multiplication \( (a_{1} \cdot a_{2}) \: mod \: n \) also always an unit (i.e. \( a_{1} \cdot a_{2} \) is in the group \( \mathbb{Z}_{n}^{*} \)), but the addition \( (a_{1} + a_{2}) \: mod \: n \) may NOT be an unit (i.e. \( a_{1} + a_{2} \) is in the group \( \mathbb{Z}_{n} \) but may not be in the group \( \mathbb{Z}_{n}^{*} \)).
+An integer \( a \) in \( \mathbb{Z}_{n} \) has an inverse if the greatest common divisor of \( a \) and \( n \) is 1, i.e., \( \gcd(a, n) = 1 \) (see "The extended Euclidean algorithm" for more information).
+The integer \( a \) is then called a unit.
+The set of units (all integers with an inverse in \( \mathbb{Z}_{n} \)) is denoted by \( (\mathbb{Z}/n\mathbb{Z})^{*} \).
+Again, we use the shorthand \( \mathbb{Z}_{n}^{*} \).
+If \( a_{1} \) and \( a_{2} \) are units, then their product \( (a_{1} \cdot a_{2}) \: mod \: n \) is also always a unit (i.e., \( a_{1} \cdot a_{2} \) is in the group \( \mathbb{Z}_{n}^{*} \)), but the sum \( (a_{1} + a_{2}) \: mod \: n \) may NOT be a unit (i.e., \( a_{1} + a_{2} \) is in \( \mathbb{Z}_{n} \) but may not be in \( \mathbb{Z}_{n}^{*} \)).
 We see the difference in the two sets \( \mathbb{Z}_{8} \) and \( \mathbb{Z}_{8}^{*} \):

-If we chose \( n \) to be a prime number \( p \) then for all integers \( a \) excluding 0 in \( \mathbb{Z}_{p} \) we have that \( \gcd(a, p) = 1 \), which result in that \( \mathbb{Z}_{p}^{*} \) contains all integers from \( \mathbb{Z}_{p} \) excluding 0, i.e.:
+If we choose \( n \) to be a prime number \( p \), then for all integers \( a \) except 0 in \( \mathbb{Z}_{p} \), we have \( \gcd(a, p) = 1 \), which means that \( \mathbb{Z}_{p}^{*} \) contains all integers from \( \mathbb{Z}_{p} \) except 0, i.e.:

 \( \mathbb{Z}_{p}^{*} = \{ 1, 2, 3, \dots, p - 1 \}\)

-E.g. for \( p=7 \) we see that the only difference in the two sets \( \mathbb{Z}_{7} \) and \( \mathbb{Z}_{7}^{*} \) is the integer 0:
+For example, for \( p=7 \), the only difference between the two sets \( \mathbb{Z}_{7} \) and \( \mathbb{Z}_{7}^{*} \) is the integer 0:

-The number of elements in \( \mathbb{Z}_{n}^{*} \) is denoted by the symbol \( \phi(n) \) after a famous Swiss mathematician called Euler and is called Euler's phi function.
-As we saw previously, then if \( n \) is a prime number \( p \) then \( \phi(p) = p-1 \).
+The number of elements in \( \mathbb{Z}_{n}^{*} \) is denoted by \( \phi(n) \), named after the famous Swiss mathematician Euler, and is called Euler's phi function.
+As we saw previously, if \( n \) is a prime number \( p \), then \( \phi(p) = p-1 \).
 The number of elements in a group \( G \) is also called the order of \( G \) and is written as \( \left| G \right| \).
 The order of:

-If we e.g. chose the elements \( x \), \( a \) and \( b \) from the group \( \mathbb{Z}_{p}^{*} \) and want to compute \( x^{a + b} \: mod \: p \), then in the exponent we actually compute \( a + b \) modulo the order of the group, i.e. \( a + b \: mod \: (p-1) \) because \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \).
+If, for example, we choose the elements \( x \), \( a \), and \( b \) from the group \( \mathbb{Z}_{p}^{*} \) and want to compute \( x^{a + b} \: mod \: p \), then in the exponent we actually compute \( a + b \) modulo the order of the group, i.e., \( a + b \: mod \: (p-1) \) because \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \).
 So, what we actually compute is \( x^{a + b \: mod \: (p-1)} \: mod \: p \).
-The same is true if we had chosen one of the other groups; We always compute modulo the order of the group in the exponent.
-Therefore, next time you look at an equation from a cryptosystem and wonder why they suddenly compute e.g. modulo \( p-1 \) instead of modulo \( p \), then it's because the equation is used in the exponent of some integer.
+The same is true if we had chosen one of the other groups: we always compute modulo the order of the group in the exponent.
+Therefore, next time you look at an equation from a cryptosystem and wonder why they suddenly compute, for example, modulo \( p-1 \) instead of modulo \( p \), it is because the equation is used in the exponent of some integer.

-In the following we use the group \( \mathbb{Z}_{p} \) as an example for simplicity, but we could have chosen any group.
+In the following, we use the group \( \mathbb{Z}_{p} \) as an example for simplicity, but any group could be chosen.

-There exist an element \( g \) in the group of integers \( \mathbb{Z}_{p} \) (see "The group of integers and units" for more information), where \( p \) is a prime number, whose powers gives every elements in the set of units \( \mathbb{Z}_{p}^{*} \), i.e. there exists an integer \( g \) in \( \mathbb{Z}_{p} \) such that:
+There exists an element \( g \) in the group of integers \( \mathbb{Z}_{p} \) (see "The group of integers and units" for more information), where \( p \) is a prime number, whose powers generate every element in the set of units \( \mathbb{Z}_{p}^{*} \).
+That is, there exists an integer \( g \) in \( \mathbb{Z}_{p} \) such that:

 \( \mathbb{Z}_{p}^{*} = \{ g^{1} \: mod \: p, g^{2} \: mod \: p, g^{3} \: mod \: p, \dots, g^{p-1} \: mod \: p \} \)

-where \( g^{p-1} \: mod \: p = 1 \) because \( p-1 \: mod \: (p-1) = 0 \) (remember that the order of \( \mathbb{Z}_{p}^{*} \) is \( p-1 \) and we compute modulo the order of the group in the exponent of \( g \) because \( g \) belongs to the group \( \mathbb{Z}_{p}^{*} \)) and \( g^{0} = 1 \).
-Such a \( g \) is called a generator or a primitive root of the group and it's denoted as \( \left< g \right> = \mathbb{Z}_{p}^{*} \).
+where \( g^{p-1} \: mod \: p = 1 \) because \( p-1 \: mod \: (p-1) = 0 \) (remember that the order of \( \mathbb{Z}_{p}^{*} \) is \( p-1 \), and we compute modulo the order of the group in the exponent of \( g \) because \( g \) belongs to the group \( \mathbb{Z}_{p}^{*} \)), and \( g^{0} = 1 \).
+Such a \( g \) is called a generator or a primitive root of the group, and it's denoted as \( \left< g \right> = \mathbb{Z}_{p}^{*} \).
 We also say that the order of \( g \) is \( ord(g) = p-1 \) because \( g \) generates the group \( \mathbb{Z}_{p}^{*} \) with \( p-1 \) elements.

-To make it clear we look at an example with the prime number 5.
-We remember that \( \mathbb{Z}_{5}^{*} = \{ 1, 2, 3, 4 \} \) (see "The group of integers and units" for the example).
-The group \( \mathbb{Z}_{5}^{*} \) has 2 as a generator because the powers of 2 generates every elements in the group, i.e. \( \left< 2 \right> = \mathbb{Z}_{5}^{*} \):
+To clarify, let's look at an example with the prime number 5.
+Recall that \( \mathbb{Z}_{5}^{*} = \{ 1, 2, 3, 4 \} \) (see "The group of integers and units" for the example).
+The group \( \mathbb{Z}_{5}^{*} \) has 2 as a generator because the powers of 2 generate every element in the group, i.e., \( \left< 2 \right> = \mathbb{Z}_{5}^{*} \):

-The last power is 4 because \( p - 1 = 5 - 1 = 4\).
-On the other hand, 4 is NOT a generator of \( \mathbb{Z}_{5}^{*} \) because the powers of 4 only generates the integers 1 and 4:
+The last power is 4 because \( p - 1 = 5 - 1 = 4 \).
+On the other hand, 4 is NOT a generator of \( \mathbb{Z}_{5}^{*} \) because the powers of 4 only generate the integers 1 and 4:

-If you don't know the factorization of the integer \( p-1 \), then the only way to find a generator is to make the above computation, i.e. check that it generates every element in the group \( \mathbb{Z}_{p}^{*} \).
-Otherwise, if you know the factorization of the integer \( p-1 \), then for every prime number \( q \) that evenly divides the integer \( p-1 \) we check that \( g^{(p-1)/q} \: mod \: p \neq 1 \) for a random integer \( g \) in the group \( \mathbb{Z}_{p} \).
+If you don't know the factorization of the integer \( p-1 \), then the only way to find a generator is to perform the above computation, i.e., check that it generates every element in the group \( \mathbb{Z}_{p}^{*} \).
+However, if you know the factorization of \( p-1 \), then for every prime number \( q \) that evenly divides \( p-1 \), we check that \( g^{(p-1)/q} \: mod \: p \neq 1 \) for a random integer \( g \) in the group \( \mathbb{Z}_{p} \).
 If this is the case, then \( g \) is a generator of \( \mathbb{Z}_{p}^{*} \).

-Because the prime factorication problem is hard (the problem of computing the factorization of the integer \( p-1 \)), we use a so called safe prime \( p \).
-A safe prime \( p \) is on the form \( p = 2 \cdot q + 1 \) where \( q \) is a prime number.
-Now the factorization of \( p-1 \) is always only \( 2 \) and \( q \).
-E.g. if we compute the safe prime \( p = 2 \cdot 5 + 1 = 11 \) with the prime number \( q = 5 \) we see that \( g = 7 \) is a generator of the group \( \mathbb{Z}_{11}^{*} \) because:
+Because the prime factorization problem is hard (the problem of computing the factorization of the integer \( p-1 \)), we use a so-called safe prime \( p \).
+A safe prime \( p \) is of the form \( p = 2 \cdot q + 1 \) where \( q \) is a prime number.
+Now, the factorization of \( p-1 \) is always only \( 2 \) and \( q \).
+For example, if we compute the safe prime \( p = 2 \cdot 5 + 1 = 11 \) with the prime number \( q = 5 \), we see that \( g = 7 \) is a generator of the group \( \mathbb{Z}_{11}^{*} \) because:

-where 2 and \( q=5 \) are the only prime numbers that divides \( p-1=11-1=10 \) evenly.
-For the same reason is \( g = 5 \) not a generator of \( \mathbb{Z}_{11}^{*} \) because:
+where 2 and \( q=5 \) are the only prime numbers that divide \( p-1=11-1=10 \) evenly.
+For the same reason, \( g = 5 \) is not a generator of \( \mathbb{Z}_{11}^{*} \) because:

-The group \( \mathbb{Z}_{n}^{*} \) where \( n \) is a composite number may not have a generator, but if \( n \) is a prime number \( p \) then the group \( \mathbb{Z}_{p}^{*} \) has minimum one generator.
+The group \( \mathbb{Z}_{n}^{*} \), where \( n \) is a composite number, may not have a generator, but if \( n \) is a prime number \( p \), then the group \( \mathbb{Z}_{p}^{*} \) has at least one generator.

 \( g^{a} = H \)